 Whether this is an easy or difficult task depends on the type of business.
-A business which uses the services of casual workers, very young or very old workers will need to spend some time in analysing its workforce.
+A business which uses the services of casual workers, young or old workers, or workers receiving varied amounts of pay will need to spend some time in analysing its workforce.
 A business which only employs salaried staff will have an easier task.

 A ‘worker’ is:

 - a person who has a contract to provide work or services personally and is not undertaking the work as part of their own business.